 Understandably, there are many challenges to building meaningful relationships with Indigenous communities given the colonial history of Canada and its treatment of First Nations, Métis and Inuit peoples.
 It’s going to take time and effort.
 We cannot expect this to happen over a single meeting, and it’s always better to meet people face-to-face as it will make breaking down these barriers easier than over the phone or by e-mail.
 Asking questions in a respectful manner is an important part of the process.
 However, educating yourself before meeting with Indigenous peoples is crucial as asking very obvious questions shows that you have not taken the time to acquaint yourself at the most basic of information.
 It’s important to understand that building a relationship with you may not be a top priority in the community at that particular moment and being respectful of that fact will go a long way.
 When it comes to cultural programming, inviting Indigenous peoples to be part of the planning from the start is essential.
 This helps build a process where Indigenous people can contribute to programming instead of simply being told what is required of them.
 We must create space for flexibility and compromise.
 At the end of the day, it’s important to be respectful, compassionate, and to listen.
 If we do all these things, we can work towards removing the longstanding barriers that have prevented authentic relationship-building with local Indigenous communities and peoples.

 This resource presents only some of the basic information for engaging in cultural programming with Indigenous people.
 It is in no way comprehensive but we hope it is a good starting point.
 There are many more resources to be accessed.
 A good place to start is Indigenous Corporate Training inc., an organization from British Columbia that specializes in developing relations between non-Indigenous and Indigenous groups.
-Most of the information on this page was provided by Dominga Robinson of SaskCulture.
-You can find a number of other useful resources on their website.
+Most of the information on this page was provided by SaskCulture staff.
+You can and a number of other useful resources on their website.